Reading and processing flight data

 Read each specified

-) and minute of the day when the flight started (mod_start
+year, day of the year (doy) and minute of the day when the flight started (mod_start) and ended (mod_end).

 NOTE: Working

-environment that are often difficult to handle and may lead unintended errors.
-Nonetheless, these formats can be transformed back into more interpretable temporal scales for visualization purposes, by using theas.Date
+doyandmodallows the user to work with numeric colums.
+This simplifies the management of the data, as dates and times have unique data formats in theRenvironment that are often difficult to handle and may lead unintended errors.
+Nonetheless, these formats can be transformed back into more interpretable temporal scales for visualization purposes, by using theas.Datefunction to transformdoy(also known as Julian date) back into a YYYY-MM-DD format and dividing by 60 formodto get hours.

 Output